 4 chicken thighs, 4 chicken drumsticks, 1 ½ cups red wine, Optional: ¼ cup brandy, 1 cup chicken stock

-Add the bacon to a large skillet or braiser over medium-high heat.
+Add the bacon to a large, high-sided pan or braiser over medium-high heat.
 Cook until the bacon is crispy, about 8 minutes, then remove it from the pan with a slotted spoon.

 3 strips bacon

 Remove the chicken from the wine marinade (save the wine) and dry the chicken with paper towels.
 Working in 2 batches if needed, place the chicken in the pan, skin side down.
-Sear until it is golden on both sides (about 5 minutes on each side) then remove the chicken from the pan.
+Sear until it is golden on both sides (about 5 minutes on each side) and then remove the chicken.
 Pour all but 2 tablespoons of the bacon/chicken oil into a heatproof dish and set it aside.

 Add the sliced onion and carrots to the pan and let them cook until the onion is golden brown, about 7-8 minutes.
 Add the garlic to the pan and let it cook for 1 minute.

 1 medium onion, 4 medium carrots, 4 cloves garlic

 Push the vegetables to the side of the pan and add the tomato paste.
 Cook the tomato paste until it is fragrant and begins to darken.
 Pour the reserved wine marinade into the pan, scraping the bottom to remove any stuck-on bits.

 Nestle the chicken into the pan and sprinkle the thyme over top.
 Cover the pan, turn the heat to low, and simmer for 20 minutes.

 Pour 1 tablespoon of the reserved oil (or use olive oil) into a large skillet.
 Add the mushrooms and saute over medium-high heat until brown, about 10 minutes.